 As I worked into larger companies where positions are logically more job specific then I was also able to hone my skills and experience to work into Senior Management in the sportswear business.
 One of the great pleasures of leadership and management work is to be the guide for talented people to excel in their work to achieve company goals.

 Tell us about the “design packages” offered by your business.
 What’s included?
-How do you research the colors/fabrics/trends/motifs that would best suit your client?
+How do you research the vintage textiles that would best suit your client?

 Creating a custom Design Package for a customer is a primary service we offer.
 The customer’s project or brand is the guiding hand for us.
 We really have to know brands as best we can from the outside looking in.
 We spend time in the stores and on line to see as much of their story and product as we can.
 There is no substitute for being in the market place to see our customer’s products.

 When I work with student surface designers who do not like to be in the market place (real or virtual) I wonder how they will understand the fine points of differentiation between brands.
 How will they spot trends coming?
 Trends in colors, fabrics and motifs all start with society and culture so a designer should be a student of them and of the brands they want to design for.